Open Data Hub logo

 CUDA

-If you are working with compute-intensive data science models that require GPU support, use the Compute Unified Device Architecture (CUDA) notebook image to gain access to the NVIDIA CUDA Toolkit.
+If you are working with compute-intensive data science models that require GPU support, use the Compute Unified Device Architecture (CUDA) workbench image to gain access to the NVIDIA CUDA Toolkit.
 Using this toolkit, you can optimize your work by using GPU-accelerated libraries and optimization tools.

 Standard Data Science